 Saurav Datta joined as an Assistant Professor at Amgen Bioprocessing Center, Henry E. Riggs School of Applied Life Sciences in January 2020.
 Prior to that, he served as an Assistant Professor at the Department of Biotechnology, Indian Institute of Technology Roorkee (IIT Roorkee), India from 2014-2019.
 He also worked as a Chemical Engineer (2011-2013) and as a Postdoctoral Fellow (2008-2010) at Energy Systems Division, Argonne National Laboratory.
 Earlier, he obtained PhD from the Department of Chemical and Materials Engineering, University of Kentucky.
 He obtained Master’s and Bachelor’s degrees in Chemical Engineering from the Indian Institute of Technology Kanpur (IIT Kanpur) and the University of Calcutta, India, respectively.

 His current research interests are focused on the advanced processing of biopharmaceuticals, such as monoclonal antibody, plasmid DNA, viral vectors, and exosomes.

 Selected Journal Publications (Visit Google Scholar for the full list)

-We leverage fundamental principles of Chemical Engineering, Chemistry, and Biotechnology and aim to develop advanced bioprocesses with higher efficiency, lower cost, and feasibility for scale-up.
-Research activities in three major areas are outlined below.
+We leverage fundamental principles of Chemical Engineering, Biotechnology, and Chemistry to develop advanced bioprocesses with enhanced efficiency, scalability, and economic feasibility.
+Research activities in the major areas of biopharmaceutical processing are outlined below.

 Celebrating 25 years of innovation!
 25.kgi.edu.